-EXPENSES, OTHER THAN INTEREST EXPENSE, consist primarily of the servicing and advisory fees paid to PMC Advisers pursuant to an investment management agreement ("IMA") and depreciation related to the Amerihost Properties.
-Pursuant to the IMA, fees between 0.40% and 1.67% annually are charged to the Company based upon the average principal outstanding of the Company's loans.
+increased by \$352,000 (28%) from \$1,276,000 during the nine months ended September 30, 1998 to \$1,628,000 during the nine months ended September 30, 1999.
+Pursuant to the investment management agreement ("IMA"), fees between 0.40% and 1.67% annually are charged to the Company based upon the average principal outstanding of the Company's loans.
 While PMC Advisers bears substantially all of the costs associated with the Company's operations, the Company does pay certain expenses, including, direct transaction costs incident to the acquisition and disposition of investments, legal and auditing fees and expenses, the fees and expenses of trust managers who are not officers of the Company ("Independent Trust Managers"), the costs of printing and mailing proxies and reports to shareholders and the fees and expenses of the Company's custodian and transfer agent.
 The Company, rather than PMC Advisers, is also required to pay expenses associated with any litigation and other extraordinary or nonrecurring expenses.

-In addition, the Company and PMC Advisers entered into a separate agreement relating to the supervision of the sale leaseback agreements between the Company and Amerihost (the "Lease Supervision Agreement" and together with the IMA, the "IMAs").
-The Company is required to pay an annual fee (the "Lease Supervision Fee") of 0.70% of the cost of the Amerihost Properties (\$73.0 million).
-As of April 1, 1999, the Lease Supervision Fee will be \$511,000 per annum.
-In the event the Lease Supervision Agreement with PMC Advisers is terminated or not renewed by PMC Commercial (other than as a result of a material breach by PMC Advisers) or by PMC Advisers (as a result of a material breach by PMC Commercial), PMC Advisers would be entitled to receive the Lease Supervision Fee for a period of five years from the termination date.
+In addition, the Company and PMC Advisers entered into a separate agreement relating to the supervision of the sale-leaseback agreements between the Company and Amerihost (the "Lease Supervision Agreement" and together with the IMA, the "IMAs").
+The Company is required to pay an annual fee (the "Lease Supervision Fee") of 0.70% of the original cost of the Amerihost Properties (\$73.0 million).
+As of April 1, 1999, the Lease Supervision Fee is \$511,000 per annum.
+In the event the Lease Supervision

+Agreement with PMC Advisers is terminated or not renewed by PMC Commercial (other than as a result of a material breach by PMC Advisers) or terminated by PMC Advisers (as a result of a material breach by PMC Commercial), PMC Advisers would be entitled to receive the Lease Supervision Fee for a period of five years from the termination date.